ProvisionGenie/ProvisionGenie/Docs/HowToBuildTheCanvasApp.md

 ![header image](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/Docs/media/Genie_Header.png)

-Although we give you both `.msapp` and source code files of the canvas app, you can also follow these instructions if you want to rebuild it:
+Although we give you the zipped files of the canvas app in our solution, you can also follow these instructions if you want to rebuild it.
+It will also make it easier to understand how everything works if you want to contribute to ProvisionGenie.

 ## Basic UI concepts